rokath/trice/docs/TriceMessagesEncoding.md

 ### Unknown user data

-Unknown user data are possible as part of the *Trices* extensions:
+* Unknown user data are possible as part of the *Trices* extensions.
   * Without the `-ex0` switch, `0000...` packages are ignored as unknown user data.
   * Without the `-ex1` switch, `0001...` packages are ignored as unknwno user data.
   * Without the `-ex2` switch, `0010...` packages are ignored as unknown user data.
   * Without the `-ex3` switch, `0011...` packages are ignored as unknown user data.
+* If *Trice* extensions not used, all `00...` packages are ignored as unknown user data.
 * Unknown user data have a unknown length.
 Therefore they cannot share a COBS packet with *Trices*.
 * Unknown user data packets do not affect the cycle counter.
 The can have their own cycle counter.